Select Page

 If I push my stomach out, and arch my back a bit, I can just about make my feet disappear, which is gratifying.
 Such is the progress I have made over the past 10 days on Project “Fatten Up” ahead of the next phase of the trip, which starts from Puerto Montt on Friday.
 Ice-cream and empanadas, beer and Milanesa, pizza and papas fritas have all done wonders for the waistline, if not the complexion, and should help anchor me and stop me blowing away in those infamous Patagonian winds.

-I pop into a bike shop to get some handlebar tape to replace the tape that has been torn by over-enthusiastic bus-station luggage-handlers over the last two months.
+I pop into a bike shop to get some handlebar tape; much of it’s been torn by over-enthusiastic luggage-handlers over the past two months.
 The woman in the shop describes the Carretera Austral (the next section of my ride) as “dusty” and points me in the direction of a store selling breathing-equipment.
-She seems to speak with authority, but I am wondering if this is the Discovery Channel speaking or if she has been to Patagonia in a previous life.
-I am also trying to recalibrate, as my wind-and-dustometer maxed out at 10 on the way to Llullaillaco.
-If the Carretera Austral is really that bad, I may have to do a Spinal Tap and reset the dials to go up to 11.
+She seems to speak with authority, but having just come from a very windy and dusty mountain, I’m a bit sceptical.
+She might be right, but if the Carretera Austral is really that bad, I’m going to have to do a “Spinal Tap” and reset the dials on my dustometer to 11.

 More on the Carretera “Dustral” to follow…